Wondering what to share on Twitter during the Olympics? Read on for tips and ideas based on our research.

 1. Entertainment.
 This includes humorous takes on what’s happening in Rio, sharing video assets, or creating exclusive branded content.

 3. Information.
 Help your audience keep track of important stats and results.
-The Games last a total of 19 days with 10,000 athletes from 207 nations competing in 306 events in 42 sports.
+The Games last a total of 19 days, with 207 nations, 306 events in 42 sports, and more than 10,000 athletes participating.
 For fans, it can be difficult to keep track of the action, so help them out.

 Our study also uncovered that fans who follow the Games on Twitter are interested in more than just what’s happening on the field.
 Find ways to give fans behind-the-scenes access.